dracula/texstudio/INSTALL.md

 2. Create a copy of the backup file and rename it to `dracula.txsprofile`.
 3. Open dracula.txsprofile file in your text editor and replace the [formats] section with the content found in `dracula.formats`.
 4. Open Texstudio: `Options` > `Load Profile` and load the edited dracula.txsprofile.
+5. (Optional) Works better with Adwalta Dark: `Options` > `Configure TeXstudio` and change the Style.
-5. Restart and boom!
+6. Restart and boom!
 It's working!